Freehold Flat Mortgages

 A specialist broker can help you secure a freehold flat mortgage in two key ways:

-If you get in touch we can arrange for an advisor we work with, who has experience of arranging mortgages for this type of property, to contact you directly.
+If you get in touch, we can arrange for an advisor we work with, who has experience in arranging mortgages for this type of property, to contact you directly.

 Our Broker-Matching Service Guaranteed!